 GLAC Dialogue Forum

-As a community of action working towards the Agenda 2030 we know there is no time to lose if we want to implement the 17 sustainable development goals (SDGs) in time.
+As an action network working towards the Agenda 2030 we know there is no time to lose if we want to implement the 17 sustainable development goals (SDGs) in time.
 Therefore we offer a space for connection, exchange and collaboration concerning current topics related to the SDGs on which the partners and members of different communities within the GLAC Network have competence.

 The GLAC Dialogue Forum offers a range of different formats:

-The Input Sessions invite speakers from the community as well as guests to give a short presentation that triggers a discussion with all community members participating and may result in taking further steps together, deepening dialogue, voicing change and taking action by the global GLAC community.
+The Input Sessions invite speakers from the GLAC Network as well as guests to give a short presentation that triggers a discussion with all community members participating and may result in taking further steps together, deepening dialogue, voicing change and taking action by the global GLAC Network.